 Thorsday: All of the All-Fathers

-The Asgardians are a powerful alien race in the Marvel Universe with abilities and technologies far beyond Earth’s abilities.
+The Asgardians are a powerful alien race in the Marvel Universe with abilities and technologies far beyond Earth’s capabilities.
 Sometimes their technologies are so advanced they appear to be magical.
 Other time, their magic is so incomprehensible and powerful that even technology cannot understand it.
-But whether this power is used for good or ill is entirely dependent on the ruler of the Asgardians – the All-Father.
+But whether this power is used for good or evil is entirely dependent on the ruler of the Asgardians — the All-Father.

 The All-Father has control of Yggdrasil, the World Tree, which connects all realms.
 Only a powerful and just leader can keep the Nine Realms in balance.
 But who has held that legendary title?
 And were they a kind or cruel ruler?
 Let’s find out.